 Graduate students in the USF Electrical Engineering Department Non-Thesis Master's Program are required to compile and submit a Graduate Course Portfolio prior to graduation.
-This requirement does not apply to students who complete a master's thesis.
-The requirement does apply to students in the Ph.D. program who wish to receive a master's degree but are not writing a master's thesis (in addition to their Ph.D. dissertation).
+This requirement does not apply to students who complete a master's thesis or to continuing PhD students.
 Students are encouraged to prepare a high quality document that may serve them beyond the completion of their degree program as they pursue employment opportunities.
 The Portfolio will summarize student accomplishments in the M.S.E.E. program and can be used to supplement information that is typically contained in a resume.

 The Portfolio is to be attempted during the semester in which the student intends to graduate, which is also when the graduation application is due.
 For the purposes of this document, this semester is referred to as the Portfolio Semester.
 The student will be reminded of the Portfolio requirement when he/she submits the graduation application form, and will be required to submit a finalized list of courses being taken in their graduating (Portfolio) semester

 The Portfolio will be assigned with one course that the student is taking during the Portfolio Semester.
 This is the Portfolio Course, which will nominally be the 3 credit hour Electrical Engineering course with the lowest number that the student is taking during the Portfolio Semester.
 (Course numbers 5935/36 and 6935/36 are normally excluded from being Portfolio Courses.)
 Alternative Portfolio-course association arrangements will be made as necessary.